harvard-dce/mh-opsworks/README.local-opsworks.md

 (and faster) maven builds might look like:

 * Edit your code in eclipse or your editor of choice.
-It is automatically synced to `/vagrant/matterhorn-dce-fork`.
+It is automatically synced to `/vagrant/dce-opencast`.
 * Connect to the vagrant machine that activates the jar you're modifying via `vagrant ssh [node name]`.
-* `cd` into `/vagrant/matterhorn-dce-fork` and build the jar using your normal maven build process.
-Copy or build it into the correct directory under `/opt/matterhorn/current/`
+* `cd` into `/vagrant/dce-opencast` and build the jar using your normal maven build process.
+Copy or build it into the correct directory under `/opt/opencast/current/`
-* Restart matterhorn via a normal ol' `sudo service matterhorn restart`.
+* Restart opencast via a normal ol' `sudo service opencast restart`.

 ## Building a new base image via packer